 These days things have changed and I would love to re-visit those places again.
-Tourism has opened up in Mozambique and the government is now democratic and stable.
-There are now 5-star hotels in Maputo, Beira and Pemba and plenty of quaint hostels and guest houses along the coast.
+Tourism has opened up in Mozambique and the government is more democratic and stable.
+There are now 5-star hotels in Maputo, Beira and Pemba and plenty of quaint hostels and guesthouses along the coast.
 Game-viewing in the National Parks is now available to any discerning traveller as the park facilities have been refurbished and upgraded.
 International Tour Companies are operating regularly along the coastal highway.

 If I was planning my trip to Mozambique today I would consider the following.
 Flying from Australia to Africa I would have to land in Johannesburg.
 Whether I wanted to combine some of South Africa’s famous spots (Cape Town?
 Durban? the Garden Route?) would depend on time available, but I would then plan to visit the Kruger National Park for my first views of wild-life.
 From there I would seek out the Mozambique coast, staying in Maputo and visiting nearby Inhaca Island, a World Biological Heritage, with its colourful coral reefs and rare fish species.
 The island has good tourist accommodation and an excellent range of beaches, wildlife, lush vegetation and mangroves.